-To instill confidence in delegates approach to imaging for the FRCS (SN) examination.
+- To instill confidence in delegates approach to imaging for the FRCS (SN) examination.

-On completion of this one day course, delegates will be able to:
+On completion of this two day course, delegates will be able to:

 - Interpret neuro-radiological investigations for multiple intracranial and spinal pathologies.

 - Describe the impact and influence on patient management of neuro-radiological investigations.